Call Mon-Sun:

 What is Zoloft?

-Zoloft (sertraline) is an antidepressant medication developed in the 1970s18 with FDA approval granted in 1991, allowing Pfizer to bring it to market.
-This SSRI drug is prescribed for treating adult depressive disorders (MDD), panic disorder, obsessive compulsory disorders (OCD), social anxiety (SAD), post-traumatic stress disorders (PTSD), and premenstrual dysphoric disorder (PMDD).3
+Zoloft (sertraline) is an antidepressant medication developed in the 1970s with FDA approval granted in 1991, allowing Pfizer to bring it to market.
+Doctors prescribe this SSRI drug for treating adult major depressive disorder (MDD), panic disorder, obsessive compulsory disorders (OCD), social anxiety disorders (SAD), post-traumatic stress disorders (PTSD), and premenstrual dysphoric disorder (PMDD).3,18

-By 2005, Zoloft was the most prescribed antidepressant in the United States.19 Zoloft is categorized as an SSRI drug and is considered a potent serotonin reuptake inhibitor.
-However, Zoloft is sometimes and could be more accurately referred to as an SDRI drug due to its secondary (weaker) dopamine reuptake inhibiting characteristic.20 As such, we feel that it would be akin to a mood-elevator similar to Effexor, a dopamine-norepinephrine type drug that can exacerbate anxiety.21 It has been suggested, though not conclusively proven or understood, that increasing dopaminergic, as well as serotonergic activity, is the basis for medication-based treatment of depression.22
+By 2005, Zoloft topped the sales charts as the most prescribed antidepressant in the United States.19 Zoloft is categorized as an SSRI drug and is thought to act as a potent serotonin reuptake inhibitor.
+However, Zoloft is sometimes and perhaps more accurately referred to as an SDRI drug due to its secondary (weaker) dopamine reuptake inhibiting characteristic.20 As such, we feel that it would act as a mood elevator similar to Effexor.
+Effexor, a dopamine-norepinephrine-type drug, can worsen anxiety.21 It has been suggested, though not conclusively proven or even understood, that increasing dopaminergic, as well as serotonergic activity, is the basis for treating symptoms such as depression.22

 Holistic, drug-free methods of treatment for anxiety and depression are under-utilized in general practice, but we are encouraged as we see the trend is gradually shifting.